Boost your Immune System this Cold & Flu Season, Naturally

 ¼ tsp 3 times a day in some water or in a capsule form is great.

-At Vitalia Health care, we offer intravenous infusions of vitamins, minerals, amino acids and botanicals that can boost your immune system and keep you healthy.
+At Vitalia Health care, we offer intravenous infusions of vitamins, minerals, amino acids and botanicals to keep you healthy.

 Pascoleucyn.
 We administer an herbal/homeopathic product under the tongue.
-Nice way to boost the immune system.
+Nice way to support the immune system.

-So whether you decide to get the flu vaccine or not, I suggest taking all of these steps and simple but effective supplements to boost your immune system.
+I suggest taking all of these steps and simple but effective supplements to support your immune system.
 By providing our body with nutrients, stress management and rest, and by removing processed foods we are supporting our immune system.
 So if we do get sick, we are increasing our body’s ability to fight the virus and recover faster.

 What to do if you do get sick; Dr Alibhai’s recipe for a speedy recovery!